chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     "
     ```

-1. After the deployment is completed.
+3. After the deployment is completed.
 To view the automate UI, run the command `chef-automate info`, and you will get the `automate_url`.
-If you want to change the FQDN URL from the loadbalancer URL to some other FQDN URL, then use the below template:
+If you want to change the FQDN URL from the loadbalancer URL to some other FQDN URL, then use the below template.

-- Create a file `a2.fqdn.toml`
+- create a file `a2.fqdn.toml`

     ```toml
     [Global]